-Recent changes to Pensions legislation require all employers to provide a pension scheme for their employees.
+Pensions legislation requires all employers to provide a pension scheme for their employees.
 This "Auto Enrolment" is now an obligation for all businesses with exception of one-man band companies.

-New Businesses will be required to auto enrol relevant employees as at the date that the business makes its first payment to the employees.
-There are exceptions and additional procedures for businesses to follow so please contact ABC & Co for further information.
+New Businesses are required to auto enrol relevant employees as at the date that the business makes its first payment to the employees.
+There are exceptions and additional procedures for businesses to follow so please contact us for further information.

 For automatic enrolment there are minimum contributions you must pay in order to comply with your duties.
-These are a percentage of earnings and are shown in the table below.
+These are a percentage of earnings and from 6 April 2019 onwards the employer is required to contribute a minimum of 3% of the employee's earnings with a total minimum contribution of 8%, i.e. 5% from the employee.